C0deByPriyanka/chat-assistant-sqlite/README.md

-Here's an updated `README.md` based on the recent changes, including the UI integration and deployment steps.

----

 # Chat Assistant with SQLite

 This is a FastAPI-powered web application that allows users to query an SQLite database and get formatted responses based on predefined queries.
 It supports basic SQL queries like listing employees from a department, getting the manager of a department, listing employees hired after a certain date, and more.